kerzner/connectivity_matrix_neo4j/README.md

-# connectivity_matrix_neo4j
+# Graffinity Neo4j

-Scripts for creating neo4j databases from marclab and flights data
+Python scripts for creating neo4j databases from marclab and flights data

+The databases created with these scripts should be put into the \_data folder of the [graffinity_server](https://github.com/visdesignlab/graffinity_server).